Our Approach to Special Educational Needs and Disabilities (SEND)

 - Two Academic Review Days and one Parents’ Evening for each student are held every year.

-- Pupils on SEN Support, including those with a statement for SEND or an EHCP, also have a Pupil Profile which is reviewed three times yearly, with parental involvement.
-This could be with the SEN team or the Tutor, depending on the individual student’s needs and intervention requirements.
+- Pupils on SEND Support, including those with a statement for SEND or an EHCP, also have an Individual Education Plan (IEP) which is reviewed three times yearly, with parental involvement.
+This could be with the SEND team or the Tutor, depending on the individual student’s needs and intervention requirements.

 - The progress of students with a statement or EHCP for SEND is formally reviewed at an annual review.
 All adults and professionals involved with the child’s education are invited to this meeting as appropriate.

-- Teachers and Heads of Department are available to discuss progress or any concerns you may have about a specific subject.
+- Teachers and Heads of Departments are available to discuss progress or any concerns you may have about a specific subject.

 - Learning Support Assistants, Learning Support Teachers, Form Tutors and the SEND team are available to discuss wider concerns, progress overall and personal development.

-- Other Specialists (including external Specialists) such as Speech and Language Therapists and Dyslexia Specialists may also give feedback.
+- Other specialists (including external specialists employed by the school) such as Speech and Language Therapists and Dyslexia Specialists may also give feedback.

 - The SEND team also offer guidance as appropriate to parents about strategies or activities which can be done at home to support students’ learning.